ericakohr/ericakohr/README.md

 - 👋 Hi, I’m @ericakohr
 - 👀 I’m interested in technology, education, and coffee
-- 🌱 I’m currently learning about different careerbpaths in technology
+- 🌱 I’m currently learning about different career paths
 - 💞️ I’m looking to collaborate on fun and engaging projects
 - 📫 How to reach me: linkedin.com/ericakohr